baimukashev/RGB_sensor/data_collection/README.md

 ## ROS Packages :

-### All data was recorded using the ROS platform.
+### All data were recorded using the ROS platform.
 For that, the following packages/ros drivers were installed:

 1) For Weiss sensor: https://github.com/ipa320/weiss_kms40